 AT-527 was initially developed for the treatment of chronic HCV, and we have conducted two clinical trials of AT-527 in HCV.
 See -Hepatitis C virus (HCV)-Clinical development.
 By utilizing data we obtained in our HCV clinical trials of AT-527, we were able to initiate our clinical development program of AT-527 for the treatment of patients with COVID-19 with a Phase 2 trial.
 Using the PK data from our HCV clinical trials, which showed 50-60% bioavailability and a long intracellular half-life of the active triphosphate derived from AT-527, we have selected doses for our COVID-19 clinical trial that are intended to obtain drug exposure at pharmacologically relevant concentrations.
-The safety and tolerability of AT-527 has been evaluated in 82 clinical trial subjects comprised of 30 healthy volunteers (ages 29 to 65 years old) and 52 HCV-infected patients (ages 29 to 64 years old).
+The safety and tolerability of AT-527 has been evaluated in clinical trials in 82 healthy subjects and HCV-infected patients.
 No serious adverse effects were observed in these trials.
 The most common side effects observed were headache and small increases in blood lipid levels, with no consistent patterns in other reported side effects.
 Most side effects were not severe and were not thought to be related to AT-527.